code block of the function that uses the parameters

 # city: Madrid

-when calling a Function
+Using * and ** when calling a function Advanced

-When we have a list or dictionary and we want to pass its elements as arguments to a function, we can use *
+When we have a list or dictionary and want to pass its elements as arguments to a function, we can use *

 and **